the kingdom of rock birds

-It is also an excellent place for scrubland birds and Mediterranean forest birds such the Iberian Chiffchaff and some Sylvia Warblers species.
+It is also an excellent place for scrubland birds and Mediterranean forest birds such as the Iberian Chiffchaff and some Sylvia Warblers species.

-Due to the reservoirs, there are a great amount of aquatic birds, and the mountain pass offers good places to observe the soaring birds during their migration.
+The mountain pass offers good places to observe the soaring birds during their migration.

-Most wanted birds (possibles)
+Most wanted birds